re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

  *    Fragment: The part of the expression we are currently validating
  *    Root: The entire original expression
  * Out:
- *    If the Fragment (and all nested Fragments) is valid:
+ *    If the Fragment is valid:
  *        Return Root (the original expression).
- *    If the Fragment (or a nested Fragment) is invalid:
+ *    If the Fragment is invalid:
  *        Return a string describing the part of the Fragment that was invalid.
  **/
 type ValidateFragment<Fragment extends string, Root extends string> =